 Why you’ll adore these empanada cookies

-These cookies are somewhat unique in special.
+These cookies are somewhat unique and special.
 During December, when everyone is making chocolate chip cookies, I’m usually obsessed with empanada cookies.

-It’s easy to make them, in fact, if you have children, this is going to be a lot of fun for them.
-You don’t need any special equipment for these cookies, and what’s best about this dough, it’s made from simple ingredients that you usually already have at home.
+It’s easy to make them; in fact, if you have children, this is going to be a lot of fun for them.
+You don’t need any special equipment for these cookies, and what’s best about this dough is that it’s made from simple ingredients that you usually already have at home.

 You can make even healthier versions of these delicious cookies by using wholemeal flour and replacing a significant amount of butter with sour cream.
 In fact, the cookies will still bake even if you replace the butter completely.

-Most often these cookies are filled with jam, but guess what, they taste great as well when filled with chocolate, Nutella or vanilla cream.
+Most often, these cookies are filled with jam, but guess what, they taste great as well when filled with chocolate, Nutella or vanilla cream.
+If you don’t like them sweet, try out or caprese empanadas.

 And another awesome thing about them is that they will last for a long time.
 They won’t become stale, and they won’t get stiff and crumbly so quickly, which makes them absolutely perfect Christmas cookies.